Here’s a common scenario:

 You Stopped Making Eye Contact

 Luckily, discovering these hearing issues early can help fix the problem before it becomes too serious.
-You can visit a hearing specialist who can perform tests to pinpoint the exact problem, then prescribe a treatment plan stop your hearing loss or even recover your lost hearing.
+You can visit a hearing specialist who can perform tests to pinpoint the exact problem, then prescribe a treatment plan.
 Sometimes hearing loss can be fixed easily, while other types of hearing loss can be treated with cochlear implants or hearing aids.
 Whatever the treatment plan may be, just remember that early detection is key to better results.